 The first step in turning nodes and links into usable building blocks is to understand how to connect them in such a way that bits can be transmitted from one node to the other.
 As mentioned in the preceding section, signals propagate over physical links.
 The task, therefore, is to encode the binary data that the source node wants to send into the signals that the links are able to carry and then to decode the signal back into the corresponding binary data at the receiving node.
 We ignore the details of modulation and assume we are working with two discrete signals: high and low.
-In practice, these signals might correspond to two different voltages on a copper-based link or two different power levels on an optical link, or two different amplitudes on a radio transmission.
+In practice, these signals might correspond to two different voltages on a copper-based link, two different power levels on an optical link, or two different amplitudes on a radio transmission.

 The problem with NRZ is that a sequence of several consecutive 1s means that the signal stays high on the link for an extended period of time; similarly, several consecutive 0s means that the signal stays low for a long time.
 There are two fundamental problems caused by long strings of 1s or 0s.
 The first is that it leads to a situation known as baseline wander.
 Specifically, the receiver keeps an average of the signal it has seen so far and then uses this average to distinguish between low and high signals.
 Whenever the signal is significantly lower than this average, the receiver concludes that it has just seen a 0; likewise, a signal that is significantly higher than the average is interpreted to be a 1.
 The problem, of course, is that too many consecutive 1s or 0s cause this average to change, making it more difficult to detect a significant change in the signal.

-The bit rate isn’t necessarily less than or equal to the baud rate, as the Manchester encoding suggests.
-If the modulation scheme is able to utilize (and recognize) four different signals, as opposed to just two—e.g., “high” and “low"—then it is possible to encode two bits into each clock interval, resulting in a bit rate that is twice the baud rate.
+Note that bit rate isn’t necessarily less than or equal to the baud rate, as the Manchester encoding suggests.
+If the modulation scheme is able to utilize (and recognize) four different signals, as opposed to just two (e.g., “high” and “low”), then it is possible to encode two bits into each clock interval, resulting in a bit rate that is twice the baud rate.
 Similarly, being able to modulate among eight different signals means being able to transmit three bits per clock interval.
 In general, it is important to keep in mind we have over-simplified modulation, which is much more sophisticated than transmitting “high” and “low” signals.
 It is not uncommon to vary a combination of a signal’s phase and amplitude, making it possible to encode 16 or even 64 different patterns (often dalled symbols) during each clock interval.
 QAM (Quadrature Amplitude Modulation) is widely used example of such a modulation scheme.

 A final encoding that we consider, called 4B/5B, attempts to address the inefficiency of the Manchester encoding without suffering from the problem of having extended durations of high or low signals.
 The idea of 4B/5B is to insert extra bits into the bit stream so as to break up long sequences of 0s or 1s.
 Specifically, every 4 bits of actual data are encoded in a 5-bit code that is then transmitted to the receiver; hence, the name 4B/5B.
 The 5-bit codes are selected in such a way that each one has no more than one leading 0 and no more than two trailing 0s.
 Thus, when sent back-to-back, no pair of 5-bit codes results in more than three consecutive 0s being transmitted.
 The resulting 5-bit codes are then transmitted using the NRZI encoding, which explains why the code is only concerned about consecutive 0s—NRZI already solves the problem of consecutive 1s.
 Note that the 4B/5B encoding results in 80% efficiency.